-Although it does have 3D printing module attachments, don’t think of this as buying a decent 3D printer like this one.
+Although it does have 3D printing module attachments, don’t think of this as buying a decent 3D printer.

 You may find yourself frustrated with the 3D printer’s capabilities and the quality of the work it produces.
 The “hot end”, or the tube through which the plastic is melted and pushed through, requires a heatsink with a fan, and then another fan further down the mechanism that helps to prevent strings.